OsiriX-Foundation/kheops/UI/README.md

 Set this variable to true, to disable the user autocomplete from the UI (optional, default is false)

+#### `KHEOPS_UI_DELETE_CONTACT`

+If you set this variable to an email address: when a user is deleting a study, he will be notified to contact this email address if he wants to permanently delete it. (optional, default is false)

 ### API

 There are two ways to define the API URL.
 One must be used.